 Recent developments have emphasized the importance of combining theoretical modeling with statistically rigorous data analysis~\cite{Gowling:2021gcy,Gowling:2022pzb,Boileau:2022ter,Caprini:2024hue,Lewicki:2024xan,Huang:2025uer}.
 Following this direction, we construct a frequency-domain framework for parameter inference that incorporates realistic noise spectra, astrophysical foregrounds, and the detector response of a Taiji-like mission.
 Both the Fisher information matrix (FIM) forecasts and full Bayesian analysis are performed to evaluate the reconstruction accuracy of the SGWB parameters and to map these spectral constraints onto the underlying particle-physics parameters.
 Compared with our previous study~\cite{Guan:2025idx}, the present work further accounts for the astrophysical foreground, which significantly affects the detectability of the cosmological background and provides a more realistic assessment.
 In addition, we employ the nested sampling (NS) algorithm implemented in \texttt{bilby.dynesty}~\cite{Ashton:2018jfp} instead of \texttt{PyMC}, enabling GPU acceleration~\cite{Prathaban:2025qgg} and providing direct estimates of the Bayes factor (BF) for model comparison.

 The interplay between collider measurements and GW observations has emerged as a promising frontier for probing the structure of the Higgs potential~\cite{Ramsey-Musolf:2019lsf}.
 In particular, the cubic and quartic Higgs self-couplings, which remain challenging to measure directly at colliders~\cite{DiVita:2017vrr,Zabinski:2023jhr}, can be indirectly constrained through GWs produced during the EWPT~\cite{Alves:2018jsw}.
 Building upon our previous work~\cite{Guo:2023koq}, we further investigate the complex singlet extension of the Standard Model (CxSM)~\cite{Barger:2008jx, Ghosh:2025rbt}, aiming to provide deeper insights into the connection between GW observations and particle-physics phenomenology~\cite{Biekotter:2025npc}.
-The model capitalizes on the multi-step phase transition that provides the chance to address dark matter and baryogenesis simultaneously~\cite{Jiang:2015cwa,Chiang:2017nmu}.
+The model capitalizes on the multistep phase transition that provides the chance to address dark matter and baryogenesis simultaneously~\cite{Jiang:2015cwa,Chiang:2017nmu}.

-Using simulated data for a Taiji-like interferometer, we evaluate the detectability of the phase-transition–induced GW spectrum, quantify the expected parameter precision, and propagate the inferred uncertainties to the CxSM scalar potential parameters.
+Using simulated data for a Taiji-like interferometer, we evaluate the detectability of the phase-transition-induced GW spectrum, quantify the expected parameter precision, and propagate the inferred uncertainties to the CxSM scalar potential parameters.
 The resulting bounds \cite{Chen:2019ebq} on the Higgs self-couplings demonstrate the complementarity between GW and collider probes of the electroweak symmetry-breaking mechanism.

 The remainder of this paper is organized as follows.
-Sec.~\ref{jvk} introduces the CxSM framework and its scalar potential.
-Sec.~\ref{vdf} presents the Taiji detector response and the statistical analysis pipeline.
-Sec.~\ref{vsm} details the parameter estimation results and their implications for the underlying particle physics model.
+Section~\ref{jvk} introduces the CxSM framework and its scalar potential.
+Section~\ref{vdf} presents the Taiji detector response and the statistical analysis pipeline.
+Section~\ref{vsm} details the parameter estimation results and their implications for the underlying particle-physics model.
 Conclusions are presented in Sec.~\ref{qmg}.